 Mark Egan offers great advice about hooking people in the first 8 seconds.

-Homework: Re-edit the interview you did as homework from lesson 4, or do another interview and find more background footage, and make a video (maximum 100 seconds) and place it on your YouTube or Vimeo site.
+Exercise: Re-edit the interview you did as the exercise from lesson 4, or do another interview and find more background footage, and make a video (maximum 100 seconds) and place it on your YouTube or Vimeo site.
 This could be your first piece of assessment.

-Lesson 6: Audio, music, sound effects and narration This lesson covers aspects of sound and audio related to mojo work.
+Lesson 6: Audio, music, sound effects and narration This lesson covers aspects of sound and audio related to movie-making with a mobile phone.

-Example of an amazing video by Anders Ernest, a Danish print journalist who learned how to become a mojo.
+Example of an amazing video by Anders Ernest, a Danish print journalist who learned how to become a mobile movie maker.

 Reading: Chapter 5 (pages 96-115) in Burum, Ivo (2021).
 The Mojo Handbook: Theory to Praxis Focal Press, an imprint of Routledge Taylor and Francis Group, New York.